 Although it may feel as though the office Christmas party is a great time to let loose and go crazy, in actual fact this is the worst thing you can do!
-Here are some tips to make sure your office Christmas party is memorable, and not regrettable….
+Here are some tips to make sure you follow etiquette at Christmas office parties to make it memorable, and not regrettable….

 · Maintain a work focus.

 Remember that this is still about work, and there is no amount of partying that is worth losing your job or risking your professional reputation.

 This is a word we hear all the time, however at your office Christmas party, it should be your mantra!
 Ensure everything you do is in moderation including karaoke, drinking and dancing.